mherr95/mherr95.github.io/README.md

 # Features

-* New Game Button
+* Start Game Button
-* Keep's Track of Player
+* Keep's Track of Player Turn
 * Alert when game has been won/tie

 # WireFrame